Qosium Overview

 All Qosium components communicate with each other by using QMCPQoS Measurement Control Protocol

-, which is developed by Kaitotek specifically for measurement purposes.
+Kaitotek’s proprietary protocol for controlling measurements and gathering measurement results., which is developed by Kaitotek specifically for measurement purposes.
 Why our own protocol?
 Because it is the only way to minimize the overhead of measurement control.
 Generally, a measurement system should always be as light-weight as possible and interfere with the measured target system as little as just necessary.
 QMCP was the answer to this.
 In addition to its use in the core of the Qosium solution, it also allows for easy integration to a 3rd party software.

-The Results systems, like Qosium Storage, use QMCP Listener API.
-This is a very straightforward API for getting Qosium results reception directly to your systems, for example, managing networks and creating a situation awareness.
+An interface in software, which allows a third party to interact with the software programmatically. for getting Qosium results reception directly to your systems, for example, managing networks and creating a situation awareness.
 For integration, Kaitotek provides this API with instructions to customers upon their request.
 It is currently available for C++ and Java but can be extended to other programming languages as well.

 Measurement controllers use QMCP Controller API.
 It is naturally a bit more complex than the Listener API but still sufficiently easy to take into use.
 Kaitotek provides this API to customers who plan to develop their own measurement controller.
 The API allows full control of Qosium measurements.
 Once implemented, Kaitotek’s Measurement controllers are no longer needed, but you can control Qosium Probes and gather results directly by your own controller.
 Consider, for example, if you have an intelligent network management solution.
 With this API, you can get the missing passive QoS measurement capability directly to your solution without a need to bring new parallel full solutions.